World Bank expands support to Bangladesh cyclone victims

 The World Bank has now contributed a total of $324 million to the assistance project, which began in 2008, the Washington-based lender said in a statement.

-The project has also received contributions from the Global Facility for Disaster Reduction and Recovery, the Bangladesh Climate Change Resilience Fund, and KfW (euro 3.82 million).
+The project has also received contributions from the Global Facility for Disaster Reduction and Recovery ($2.96 million), the Bangladesh Climate Change Resilience Fund ($25 million), and KfW (euro 3.82 million).
 Total available funds are now $356.9 million.